Which Came First: The Content or the Campaign?

 Here’s why: Content creation teams and Demand Gen teams do, indeed, often work within the same marketing departments.

 However, Demand Gen is focused on campaigns, promotion, lead collection and scoring, persona-building, and sending MQLs to sales.
-Content teams, on the other hand, are focused on messaging, branding, educating, and storytelling.
+Content teams, on the other hand, are focused on being helpful, messaging, branding, educating, and storytelling.

 And while they’re often working together, they tend to think very differently – and have different end goals and objectives that don’t always line up.